fmcgeough/ex_sleeplock/README.md

 Start an iex session and paste the following module into the session.
-The `process/3` function in the module simulates processing by sleeping for 1 second plus some random number of milliseconds (< 100).
+The `process/3` function in the module simulates processing by sleeping for caller specified number of milliseconds plus some random number of milliseconds (< 100) to provide a bit of randomness.

 ```
 defmodule TestSleepwalk do